TUDelft-MUDE/book/book/multivariate/variables.md

 (OR)=
 ## Union: OR

-As with _intersection, the _union_ of events can be adapted from the {ref}`discrete event case<OR_events>`.
+As with _intersection_, the _union_ of events can be adapted from the {ref}`discrete event case<OR_events>`.
 For continuous random variables the region of interest becomes the total area of the real number space covered by _any_ of the sub-regions of interest for each random variable.

 :::{card} Definition